Quick Fire Q&A with Swara Shukla

 A Creative Writing graduate from the University of Glasgow, Swara Shukla works as Publishing Developer with MageQuill, an online writing tool of the Scotland-based edtech and publishing company, Dreamharvest.
 She hails from Delhi, India and currently resides in Dornie in the Scottish Highlands.
 She writes fiction exploring marginalisation in India, and has been published in Gutter, From Glasgow to Saturn, Bad Pony Magazine, and the anthology DU Love by Vigilante Publications.

-Swara is the author of ‘Dear Brother’, a short story featured in The Selkie’s recently published anthology, Transformation.
-Transformation is a collection of fiction, nonfiction, and poetry that is either by writers from underrepresented/marginalised backgrounds, or representative of these groups.
+Swara is the author of ‘Dear Brother’, a short story featured in The Selkie’s recently published anthology, States of Transformation.
+States of Transformation is a collection of fiction, nonfiction, and poetry that is either by writers from underrepresented/marginalised backgrounds, or representative of these groups.
 You can read the anthology for free here or by following the links at the bottom of this page.

 Robin Brown (RB): What does the word ‘transformation’ mean to you?
 How did you approach this theme in your work?